A thank you email or a thank you letter?

 1. Use the appropriate salutation

-While choosing the right salutation for appreciation letters depends on your relationship with the customer, it’s still better to use more formal greetings such as “Dear Mr./Ms. Carter,” or “Dear John,”.
-Informal salutations like “Hello,” “Greetings,” or “Hi There,” should be avoided.
-Make sure also to double-check the spelling of the recipient’s name, otherwise you risk making a poor impression right from the start.
+use more formal greetings such as; “Dear Mr./Ms. Carter,” or “Dear John,”.
+Informal salutations like; “Hello,” “Greetings,” or “Hi There,” should be avoided.
+Make sure also to double-check the spelling of the recipient’s name, otherwise, you risk making a poor impression right from the start.

 2. Stick to the purpose of the letter

-The sole purpose of a customer thank you letter should be showing appreciation and expressing gratitude to loyal customers.
-Resist the temptation to pitch your business again – don’t mention any upcoming sales, special offers, new products or anything else that can be considered an ad and might distract the customer from your initial point.
+The sole purpose of a thank you letter should be showing appreciation and expressing gratitude to loyal customers.
+Resist the temptation to pitch your business again.
+Don’t mention any upcoming sales, special offers, new products, or anything else that can be considered an ad.
+Because it might distract the customer from your initial point.

 3. Add a few follow-up lines

 After thanking a customer for their business, consider adding some follow-up statement showing that you are attentive to customer needs.
-It could be either mentioning that you are always available if they have any questions or concerns regarding your products or services, or simply asking whether there's anything you can do to increase their satisfaction.
+It could be either mentioning that you are always available if they have any questions or concerns regarding your products or services.
+Or simply, ask whether there’s anything you can do to increase their satisfaction.